Swahili flag

 Target Audience

-Understanding the culture is key to successful product translations
+Understanding the local culture is key to successful product translations

-Recommended Tone & Style
+Recommended Tone and Style

-Use a Mixed (leaning formal in business) tone with respectful, community-oriented, clear, warm, trustworthy style when writing product descriptions.
+Use a Mixed (leaning formal in business) tone with a respectful, community-oriented, clear, warm, trustworthy style when writing product descriptions.

 Key Considerations